dmitryd/kali-yubikey/README.md

 There are several important things you should know:

-* Due to the structure of Kali init scripts, key handling had to be split to several scripts.
+* **Security note:** Due to the structure of Kali init scripts, key handling had to be split to several scripts.
 To transfer data, temporary files are created on the `/boot` partition.
 Two of them contain sensitive information. `/boot/kfo` contains the current LUKS password and `/boot/kfn` contains the new LUKS password.
-While files are cleared from the file system, it is a simple `rm`, so theoretically they can be recovered (TODO: will be mitigated soon).
-Additionally, a malicious `initramfs` hook can read these files.
-If this is an issue for you, you should not use this solution.
+These files are securely erased if the volume is unlocked.
+However a malicious `initramfs` hook can read these files.
+Alternatively, if the computer is powered off during boot, these files can remain on the file system and provide an easy way to unlock your computer.
+Always wait until boot process finishes before powering down the computer!
 * LUKS key slot 2 is hard-coded in the script to let you use key slot 1 for the nuke key (which you definitely should use!)
 * You should always have a backup passphrase: long and hard to guess.
 You will be able to enter it each 3<sup>rd</sup> time when you are prompted for the password.